 Once shunned by First Nations peoples as a place of malevolent giants, Michipicoten Island became one of Ontario’s most promising sources of copper and an easy access point to Lake Superior’s seemingly endless bounty of fish in the early 1900s.
-Since then, the copper mine and fishing village have been abandoned.
-All that remains are old mine shafts, ramshackle buildings and flourishing populations of woodland caribou and beaver.
-Throw in a couple of lighthouses and a few shipwrecks and you’ve got everything all wrapped up in this island expedition.
-The coastline is rugged and makes for spectacular paddling.
+In fact the island sourced some the copper found on the roof of Canada’s parliament buildings.

 Your trip begins with an afternoon of group sea kayak stroke and safety practice at our base on Lake Superior near Wawa, Ontario.
 Following a trip orientation we’ll enjoy a home-cooked meal at our Rock Island Lodge with its spectacular view westwards over Lake Superior to Michipicoten Island.

 Next morning we will fly from Wawa (Otter aircraft with some of our boats shuttled by water taxi) or take a licensed boat shuttle (based from Pukaskwa Park/Marathon) out to the Island.
 Over the next week we’ll circumnavigate most of the island, and when conditions are appropriate, make the 18 km perpendicular crossing from Bonner Head to the mainland.
 Finally, eastwards along the Superior Highlands shore finishing at our paddling centre in Michipicoten Bay, a total of about 140 km.